typedb/typedb-docs/07-studio/01-quickstart.md

 [header:start][header:end]
 [body:start]![Database Manager Empty](/docs/images/studio/databases-interface-no-databases.png)[body:end]
 [footer:start]This is the database manager.
-Enter your database name then hit create.
+Enter your database name then hit 'Create'.
 For the purposes of this example, we will use the name `github`.[footer:end]
 [slide:end]

 [slide:start]